HarshRaj709/Student_Discussion_app/readme.md

 <h1>Hello guys this is my First BIG PROJECT</h1>

-Its typically a website which allow user to
+Its typically a website which allow users to participate in a group and can discuss with other memebers about there problems.
+Also user can create there own Rooms with Topic name - on which Group is based, Room name and Room Description.

     - Create Rooms For Different Topics
     - Send Messages to Different rooms